Skip to main content

 The Hypocrisy of the #JusticeForFlor Movement

-It may already be past the late Flor Contemplacion'death anniversary.
+It may already be past the late Flor Contemplacion's death anniversary.
 However, I felt like writing this piece because of two severely miscarried cases.
 The first case was the Vizconde Massacre (read here).
 The second case is that of the Chiong Sisters (read here).
 The cry has stayed the same since 1995 up to 2024.
 It's still #JusticeForFlor and it'll be 40 years by 2025.
 As far as concerned, a movie was made about the Vizconde Massacre while the trial was going on.
 A film about Flor's life was made in the same year she was executed.
 A movie about the Chiong Sisters Case was only made in 2018.

 Some people insist that Flor was innocent.
 However, we need to compare the justice system of the two countries.
 I used to believe that Hubert Jeffry P. Webb and Francisco Juan "Paco" G. Larrañaga were guilty.
 I was shocked to find out that a friend of mine was with Paco in Quezon City, on that same night of the crime.
 There were several witnesses.
 Why didn't the Supreme Court of the Philippines bother to examine it?
-What happened to presumed innocent before being declared guilty?
+What happened to the presumption of innocence before being declared guilty?
 The Chiong 7 weren't even allowed to defend themselves.
 The judge did a shoddy job.
 Some interviews I never saw back then involved Dong Puno Live.
 Dong Puno interviewed Paco, Josman Azmar, and the two Uy brothers, James Anthony and James Andrew.
 They were all victims of frame-up.
 Later, I realized that Hubert was also framed alongside other people while he was in America.

 Some people continue to say that Flor was the victim of a frame-up.
-The same crowd may contain the people who still believe that both Hubert and Paco were guilty.
+The same crowd may contain the people who still believe that Hubert and Paco were guilty.
 The evidence that Hubert was in America and Paco was in Manila was overwhelming.
 Flight records were there.
 However, the judges involved namely the late Judge Martin Ocampo and retired judge Atty.
 Amelita G. Tolentino had dismissed the pieces of evidence.
 Tolentino said it's not the amount of evidence but the quality of it.
 However, she shot herself at the foot by refusing to have the evidence of Hubert's innocence examimed.
 Imagine that Hubert wasted 15 years of his life for a crime he couldn't have committed.
 I think Hubert also had some bad records like Paco did.
 However, that doesn't change the fact they didn't commit the crimes.
 Also, for the alleged kidnapping attempt back in 1995, Paco would be at least only 17 years old.
 If Paco really did attempt it, it doesn't change the fact he was in Manila when the Chiong Sisters suddenly went missing that rainy night.
 It was so dark that I believe it's difficult to identify anybody.

 Back to Flor, she was arrested and tried, and evidence was examined.
 Singapore had already gone from third world to first world at that point.
 Although the late Fidel V. Ramos originally wanted to cut ties with Singapore, something else happened.
 This detail from the National Library Board of Singapore shows a two-sides of the story examination of Flor's execution: